aegisascertain/code-challenge/frontend/README.md

 - React 19 with TypeScript
 - Vite for building and development
 - Mantine UI for component library
-- React Query for data fetching
+- TanStack React Query for data fetching
 - React Router for navigation
 - Tailwind CSS for styling
 - Vitest and Testing Library for testing